Like tenants, California law, (CA Civil Code 1940-1954.05

-The summons and complaint gives the tenant an opportunity to respond to the eviction.
-If they choose to answer, they will have 5 business days to do so.
-Afterwards, an eviction lawsuit can be filed.
-If the tenant responds in order to refute the claims made against them, the court will tell you how to proceed.
+The summons and complaint give the tenant an opportunity to respond to the eviction.
+If the tenant chooses to answer, they will have 5 business days to do so.
+Afterward, an eviction lawsuit can be filed.
+If the tenant responds in order to refute the claims made against them, the court will tell the landlord how to proceed.
 Note that court costs may vary.

 Step #3: Court Hearing & Judgment

 The eviction hearing will be set by the court.
-Once a trial date is set and any filing fee is processed, it'll be time for court and the legal process to truly begin.
-You should attend the hearing prepared with the following:
+Once a trial date is set and any filing fee is processed, it'll be time for court and the legal eviction procedure to truly begin.
+You, as the landlord, should attend the hearing prepared with the following: